A pre-dawn swimmer was bitten by a shark while swimming in New South Wales, Australia.

 NSW Department of Primary Industries reviewed photos of the wounds and believe a grey nurse shark, which is also known as a sand tiger, was responsible.

-“Grey nurse sharks are listed as critically endangered and it is an offence to harass, harm or threaten them,” an NSW Ambulance spokesman said.
+“Grey nurse sharks are listed as critically endangered and it is an offense to harass, harm or threaten them,” an NSW Ambulance spokesman said.

 The sharks are considered docile, but are nocturnal and hunt in the dark.